blockchain/My-Wallet-V3-Frontend/README.md

     grunt staging

 index.html should be cached using If-Modified-Since or etag.
-The assets which contain a hash of their content should be cached forever.
-The remaining assets (e.g. beep.wav and images): unsure.
+All other files contain a hash of their content and should be cached forever.